Reviews Report

 Research your neighborhood

 It’s not just your city’s crime rate overall that you should research.
 It’s also important to understand your specific neighborhood, especially if you’re new to the area.
-The city is made up of 77 community areas, including Lake View, Near North Side and the University of Illinois at Chicago.
+The city is made up of 77 community areas, and CPD also reports by police district — both are available in the City’s open data.

 When choosing a Chicago neighborhood to call your home, consider these tips: